Watertoon/DD-Framework/readme.md

 # DD Framework
-My public repository for the DD framework.
+My public repository for the DD application framework.

 # Current Features
 * A Vulkan 1.3 wrapper library to simplify using Vulkan while taking advantage of graphics pipeline libraries, dynamic rendering, buffer device addresses, and descriptor indexing